Apicurio/apicurio-studio/README.md

 ## Contribute fixes and features

-Apiman Studio is open source, and we welcome anybody who wants to participate and contribute!
+API Design Studio is open source, and we welcome anybody who wants to participate and contribute!

-If you want to fix a bug or make any changes, please log an issue in the [apiman-studio JIRA](http://issues.jboss.org/browse/APISTUDIO) describing the bug or new feature.
+If you want to fix a bug or make any changes, please [log an issue in GitHub](https://github.com/apiman/apiman-studio/issues) describing the bug or new feature.
 Then we highly recommend making the changes on a topic branch named with the JIRA issue number.
 For example, this command creates a branch for the APISTUDIO-1234 issue:
 ```bash